 Powell provided the address to his website where agents could view his Jan.
-6 videos, and offered to come in for an interview.
+6, 2021, video footage, and offered to come in for an interview.
 Even after nearly a half-dozen follow-ups with the FBI and other agencies, there has been no reply from any law enforcement officer.

-“The FBI has no comment on the ongoing Jan.
-6 investigation,” the agency’s national press office said in an email in response to an inquiry by The Epoch Times about the video and Powell’s claims.
+"The FBI has no comment on the ongoing Jan.
+6 investigation," the agency's national press office wrote in an email in response to an inquiry by The Epoch Times about the video footage and Powell's claims.

 About five minutes later, his Twitter account was permanently suspended.
-Twitter didn’t respond by press time to a request for comment about the action.
+Twitter didn't respond to a request for comment about the action.

-Google, meanwhile, demonetized his “The Truth is Viral” YouTube page and Facebook took down his live streams and drastically cut the reach of his videos.
+Google, meanwhile, demonetized his YouTube page and Facebook took down his live streams and drastically cut the reach of his videos.
 Powell had been broadcasting on the internet since 2008.

 “I've been giving speeches in New York, North Carolina, Florida, for the January 6 defendants," Powell said.
 "And you know, I flat out come out and say it: